Krishna-r47/Car_analysis/README.md

 - Which brands dominate the dataset
 - How fuel types are distributed across different cars
 - How pricing varies across brands
-- Influence of car age with respect to pricing
+- Variation in pricing with respect to car age